-Years ago, it was common to see a jar of honey on the kitchen table to be poured over pancakes or toast.
+Years ago it was common to see a jar of honey on the kitchen table to be poured over pancakes or toast.
+Some folks even kept a frame full of honey on the table and just cut out some honey as needed.
 Now there is a movement back to real, raw honey.
-Having honey on tap really is possible, especially with the new and growing level of enthusiasm beekeeping is experiencing in America.
+Having honey on tap really is possible especially with the new and growing level of enthusiasm beekeeping is experiencing in America.

 There is really an art and pleasure in tapping into honey from your very own bee hive.
 It is enjoyable and exciting to check the progress of your honey bees by opening up the hive, lifting out a full frame of honey comb full of honey.
 Slice open the wax caps and let it flow down the walls of your extractor as your family takes turn spinning.
 It's fun and is becoming increasingly popular.
 If you want to tap into real, natural honey, a real and healthy sweetener, start keeping bees.
 Give us a call: 217-427-2678

 Here are some simple tips in harvesting honey: